deepakm0003/DevDriftGuard-IBM-BOB/README.md

 **Transform Technical Debt from an Invisible Burden into a Managed Asset**

-### Do NOT SCAN LARGE REPO BECAUSE WE USE THE RENDER FREE TIER SERVER FOR THE BACKEND AND IT WILL CRASH AS A RESULT
+### DO NOT SCAN LARGE REPO BECAUSE WE USE THE RENDER FREE TIER SERVER FOR THE BACKEND AND IT WILL CRASH AS A RESULT

 [![Made with IBM Bob](https://img.shields.io/badge/Made%20with-IBM%20Bob-0f62fe?style=for-the-badge&logo=ibm)](https://www.ibm.com)